wcj365/py_data_workshop/README.md

 - Cover both Python coding and GAO best practices
 - One hour per session, two sessions per week, total eight sessions

-## Development Environment

-  - Posit Workbench
-  - VS Code

-If you don't have access to Posit Workbench, please contact anf_onboarding@gao.gov and Posit_Admins@gao.gov.

 ## Prerequisites

 Familiarity with the following is prefered but not required: